 - Aromatherapy – to relax the muscles and mind and help break poor sleep cycles.

-The reasons behind why your child is suffering sleep issues can be so varied that diagnosis and a solution can be difficult to achieve.
+The reasons behind why your child is suffering sleep issues can be so varied diagnosis and a solution can be difficult to achieve so Glow Dreaming simply covers all the bases helping it achieve its amazing 98% success rate.

 While children's needs may vary slightly, the rule of thumb outlined by most sleep experts is a good guide.
 This guideline should include naps: